peteroupc/html3dutil/doc/H3DU.Math.md

 A quaternion is normalized by dividing each of its components by its <a href="H3DU.Math.md#H3DU.Math.quatLength">length</a>.

+("Norm", as used in this method's name, means "normalize"; this is not to be confused with a vector's "norm", another name for its length.)

 #### Parameters

 * `quat` (Type: Array.&lt;Number>)<br>